-Howard experiences the same sympathetic passions in his study of history and current international events, where oppressed innocent out-numbered people manage to overcome overwhelmingly superior adversaries and achieve victory and freedom.
+Howard experiences the same sympathetic passions in his continuous study of history and current international events, where oppressed innocent out-numbered citizens manage to overcome dictatorships and achieve victory and freedom.
 Howard also interviewed his mother Helen about her survival through two concentration camps and especially regarding the amazing love story of his parents and their incredible reunion after the war, when each thought the other had perished.
-Mr. Herskowitz’s passion for relaying his father’s struggles and heroism illustrates his devotion to his family and his love for communicating a significant period in history, with astounding true events never before revealed.
+Mr. Herskowitz’s passion for relaying his parents’ struggles and heroism illustrates his devotion to his family and his love for communicating a significant and tragic period in history, with astounding true events never before revealed.

 The Modest Hero

 Aaron never boasted about his heroic feats, but as his father’s tale unfolded, Howard began to understand the untold truth kept virtually secret for decades until now.
 The Jews did not have political leaders in Europe.
 The Jewish leaders were the orthodox community rabbis, and their ancient beliefs against organized resistance and against immigration to Palestine (the Jews must wait for the “Messiah” to descend from the heavens to lead them to the Promised Land) played an unwitting role in the murder of so many Jews.
 Aaron’s stories became even more important as his own truth came out: He defied the rabbis and delivered a measure of justice to his former persecutors, and on behalf of those millions of Jews who perished throughout Europe.
 It is in the small town of Gerjen that Howard’s question is finally answered.